How Long Do Water Heaters Last: Here’s Your Guide

 • How often and how well it is maintained

-We can also ask how long does an electric water heater last, and how long does a gas water heater last, but in fact there is very little difference between the two, and the 8 to 12 year guideline is fairly accurate in either case.
+We can also ask how long does an electric water heater last, and how long a gas water heater last, but in fact, there is very little difference between the two, and the 8 to 12-year guideline is fairly accurate in either case.
 That said, it can be seen that electric heaters can last a bit longer than gas-powered water heaters, though again this can be easily offset by the quality of the unit and other factors.

 Is It Better to Repair or Replace Your Water Heater?